-Like other Minnesotans, I am not as much out in the world these days.
-When I venture into public, it’s to run necessary errands, where masks make idle chit-chat feel positively furtive.
+Like other Minnesotans, I’m not as much out in the world these days.
+When I venture into public, it’s usually to run to the grocery store, where masks make idle chit-chat feel positively furtive.

-Now, when I’m asked what it is, exactly, I do, I’m describing my services–their use and their potential value–over the phone to prospective clients.
-Typically, I’m describing developmental editing, my most popular service for writers and publishers.
+Now, when I’m asked what it is I do, exactly, it’s not in casual conversation but when describing my services–their use and their potential value–to prospective clients.
+In these conversations, I’m typically describing developmental editing, my most popular service for writers and publishers.

 A developmental editor is a big-picture editor who helps strengthen a manuscript’s focus and structure.
 Most developmental editors (or at least this one) offer hands-on substantive support, including reverse outlines, sample sentences and paragraphs, and quick-and-dirty lessons on grammar or syntax.